Monishnd/ccr-examples-Monish/easybuild/0_Introductory/README.md

 == Temporary directory /tmp/eb-allkgxg7 has been removed.
 ```

-This tells us the installation completed successfully and points us to the zipped log file of the build process.
+The above output indiactes that the installation completed successfully and points us to the zipped log file of the build process.

 7. Now let's search for our module, load it, and look at the module to see where it's installed: